-The Christmas season in Germany traditionally begins on Advent, the fourth Sunday before December 25th.
+The Christmas season in Germany traditionally begins on Advent, the fourth Sunday before 25 December.

-On the night of December 5th, children leave their shoes outside so that St. Nicholas can fill them with chocolate, oranges and other treats if they have been good.
+On the night of 5 December, children leave their shoes outside so that St. Nicholas can fill them with chocolate, oranges and other treats if they have been good.
 His servant, Knecht Ruprecht – or Krampus – leaves a bundle of twigs if they have been naughty.

-The custom of decorating a tree began in Germany in the early 17th century.
+The custom of decorating a tree began in Germany in the early 17th century and continues today.
 The family enjoys a variety of treats while the Christmas story is read.
 After which, they sing carols and the children open their presents.
 Families may attend church service either before or after opening gifts.
 December 26 is also a holiday.